himansu979/trafficelightclassifier/README.md

 # Traffic Light Classifier

 ### About this
 This tutorial is about creating tensorflow object detection model for traffic light classifier.
-This will identify traffice light in the image, and also it's state (green, yellow, red).
+This will not only identify traffic lights in the image, but also it's state (ex: green, yellow, red).

 We will follow the source from medium post : [Step by Step TensorFlow Object Detection API Tutorial](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e)